bowbahdoe/jdbc/README.md

 # JDBC

 Utilities for working with the raw JDBC api.

+Includes

-Notably a template processor for making prepared statements.
+* A template processor for making prepared statements.
+* Utilities for reading data from `ResultSet`s

 **NOTE:** Template processors are currently a preview feature, and as such releases of this library are tied to a specific